djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/README.md

-# Auto Insurance Claim Processing
+# Auto Insurance Claim Processing with Agentic AI

 ## Introduction:
 Greetings introduce you to WatsonxAutoClaims, a revolutionary digital platform that transforms the auto insurance claim process through the power of Agentic AI.